microsoft/php-sdk-binary-tools/README.md

 ## Adding custom scenario

-A custom scenario can be used to produce a custom PHP binary dedicated to a concrete application.
+A custom scenario can be used to produce a custom PHP binary dedicated to an arbitrary application.

 The existing training cases can be found in [pgo/cases](pgo/cases).
 Assumed the case would be named `myapp`, the general steps to setup were